 Where to Stay?

 I think you’ll have the most fun if you stay in downtown Little Rock because you’ll be within walking distance of many of the best things to do in Little Rock.
 I recommend staying in the super convenient AC Hotel Little Rock Downtown.
 It’s got nice amenities like a fitness center and buffet breakfast, but it’s still affordable.
 You won’t regret spending your 24 hours with the best things to do in Little Rock here!

 Click here for a great deal on this hotel!
 And if you want to find great deals on many hotels in Little Rock, just click here.
 This search engine will help you find the most affordable and convenient hotels while you explore the best things to do in Little Rock.

 What to Pack?

-Arkansas can get very hot, so don’t forget the sunscreen.
+- Little Rock is hot in the summer, so don’t forget the sunscreen.
 My favorite is the Neutrogena spray bottle because it’s so easy to apply.
 And as a solo traveler, I can actually use it myself on my own back.
 I just put it in my purse and re-apply throughout the day.

 24 Hours: Little Rock Attractions

 Morning: Central High School

 Central High School used to be an entirely segregated, all-white school.
 After the Supreme Court decided, in the Brown vs. Board of Education case, that “separate but equal” schools were unconstitutional, Central High School was forced to integrate.